 2.3.
 There shall be a maintenance record to show that the vehicle has been properly maintained, e.g. has been serviced in accordance with the manufacturer's recommendations.

 2.4.
 The vehicle shall exhibit no indications of abuse (e.g. racing, overloading, misfuelling, or other misuse), or other factors (e.g. tampering) that could affect emission performance.
-In the case of vehicles fitted with an OBD system, the fault code and mileage information stored in the computer is taken into account.
+The fault code and mileage information stored in the computer is taken into account.
 A vehicle shall not be selected for testing if the information stored in the computer shows that the vehicle has operated after a fault code was stored and a relatively prompt repair was not carried out.

 2.5.
 There shall have been no unauthorised major repair to the engine or major repair of the vehicle.